Register and manage database connections.

 System.Data.OleDbAccess, Excel, CSV

 MongoDB.DriverMongoDB document database.
 Accepts JSON directives, aggregation pipelines, and a SQL-subset dialect.
-See MongoDB Database Connector.
+See MongoDB Database Connector (DRAFT v10.1.5).

 Database-Specific SQL Syntax